 Now we get to the other half of the zero waste makeup removers: zero waste makeup remover wipes.

-Not very useful to forgo the plastic bottle if you’re just going to turn around and use plastic-tubed Q-tips and other wasteful wipes.
+It’s not very useful to forgo the plastic bottle if you’re going to use plastic-tubed Q-tips and wasteful disposable makeup wipes.

-Fortunately, zero waste makeup remover wipes are very easy to come by (you probably even already have one in the form of a washcloth!).
+Fortunately, eco-friendly reusable makeup remover pads are easy to come by.
+You probably even already have one in the form of a washcloth!

-Getting rid of that caked on eyeliner in a way that wouldn’t harm our planet required us to take another look at some of our ethical beauty criteria:
+Getting rid of that caked on eyeliner in a way that wouldn’t harm our planet required us to take another look at some of our ethical and sustainable beauty criteria:

 Clean and clear skin is beautiful skin, just like a clean and clear planet is a healthy one.